GerritCodeReview/plugins_code-owners/resources/Documentation/how-to-use.md

 ### Enable the plugin

-#### As a user

-You don’t need to do anything as the plugin is enabled by the host admin.
+As a user you don’t need to do anything as the plugin is enabled by the host administrator.

-#### As an admin

-The `code-owners` plugin is only supported for the Gerrit version that is currently developed in master.
-The first Gerrit release that supports the `code-owners` plugin is Gerrit 3.3.0.

-Before installing/enabling the plugin, or enabling the code owners functionality for further projects, it is important that the plugin is correctly configured.
-The required configuration is described in the plugin [setup guide](setup-guide.html).
+**NOTE:** As host administrator please follow the instructions in the [setup guide](setup-guide.html).

 ### Bug report / Feedback